 A key objective of this potential merger is to strengthen our ability to deliver cost-effective, reliable energy services to the communities and the municipalities we serve.
 Our assessments to date show that, on average, customers of the merged company will experience approximately 3% lower rates than they otherwise would have as customers of Veridian or Whitby Hydro alone.
 Merging is also our best opportunity to mitigate against future rate increases as we can achieve greater economies of scale, find efficiencies, and develop competitive strength in a combined company.

-Both Veridian and Whitby Hydro Boards of Directors have agreed that a merger would provide benefits to customers and shareholders and are recommending shareholders approve the proposed merger.
-Veridian and Whitby Hydro will seek the approval of the municipal councils in early 2018.
-Subject to those municipal shareholder approvals, an application would then be submitted to the Ontario Energy Board for regulatory review and approval.
-If approved, we anticipate completing the transaction by late 2018 or early 2019.
+Both Veridian and Whitby Hydro Boards of Directors have agreed that a merger would provide benefits to customers and all five shareholders have approved the proposed merger.
+Veridian and Whitby Hydro and their shareholders must now enter into a merger agreement and then submit a Mergers, Acquisitions, Amalgamations and Divestitures (MAADs) application to the OEB for regulatory review and approval.
+If approved by the OEB, we anticipate completing the transaction by late 2018 or early 2019.

 Questions on Merger Approval and Process